what is ACCA

 Educational Requirements

 Entry requirements for ACCA are pretty flexible.
-Those who had a secondary education-one could start the ACCA course directly from A-Levels or its equivalent.
-ACCA provides relevant exemptions in case one has an accountancy, business, and finance degree qualification; one will therefore not be required to sit through some of the exams.
+Those who had prior qualifications of secondary education could start the ACCA course directly from A-Levels or its equivalent.
+ACCA provides relevant exemptions in case one has an accountancy, business, and finance degree qualification.

 Work Experience Requirement